quicwg/base-drafts/draft-ietf-quic-transport.md

 a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
 The peer is required to retire these connection IDs in a timely manner.
-If the peer does not retire the connection IDs within 3 PTO of acknowledging the packet with the NEW_CONNECTION_ID frame, the endpoint MAY close the connection with a PROTOCOL_VIOLATION.
+If the peer does not retire the connection IDs within 3 PTO of acknowledging the packet with the NEW_CONNECTION_ID frame, the endpoint MAY remove the connection IDs anyways.
+If the peer continues to use the connection IDs they will likely receive a stateless reset.

 ## Matching Packets to Connections {#packet-handling}